 “I am such a square.”

-At least Bill spoke up before he could make a total goon of himself by asking out Bill’s daughter, Edna, who ran the register.
-“What self-respecting man dresses up like a canary just to stick his nose in a book when he should be working?”
+At least Bill spoke up before he made a total goon of himself by asking out Bill’s daughter, Edna, while she ran the register.
+“What self-respecting man dresses up like a canary just to stick his nose in a book when he should get a real job?”

 With one sentence Bill reduced Tadgh’s college education to nothing more than an excuse to avoid real work.
 So, humiliated and demoralized, Tadgh tucked tail and slithered out the door before Edna could look up to see where the ‘canary’ was that had everyone laughing.

-The sun was sinking into its downy bed of rolling hills along the horizon, and his sweater provided a thin defense against a blade of wind that changed abruptly from a wide, flat, cleaver into a thin, serrated knife.
+The sun was sinking into its downy bed of rolling hills along the horizon, and his sweater provided a thin defense against a blade of wind that switched from a wide, flat, cleaver into a thin, serrated knife.

 Winded after cresting a steep hill behind his dog, Tadgh leaned on the stick and tried whistling for her again.
 She didn’t come.